Division of Unemployment Insurance

 In addition to all that claimants can already accomplish in the current BEACON One-Stop application, launched to accommodate the unprecedented surge of new claims during the COVID-19 pandemic, the BEACON 2.0 system will offer claimants and employers dozens of new online features.

-Claimant Portal User Guide
+Claimant Portal User Guide and Glossary

 Download the Claimant Mobile App